Galsiegel/Galsiegel/README.md

 <br />

-Hi, I'm Gal Siegel 🙌, a Third-year Computer and Software Engineering student at Technion. all the repositries in this profile are mini projects I did as part of my studies or self practice projects ✌
+Hi, I'm Gal Siegel 🙌, a Third-year Computer and Software Engineering student at Technion.
+All the repositries in this profile are mini projects I did as part of my studies or as self practice projects ✌

 **Talking about Personal Stuffs:**